 Catching Her Red Handed

 One of the reasons I decided to write this article is because I wanted to share the knowledge of the tracker.
-Another reason is because unfortunately, it really is needed by parents today.
+Another reason is that unfortunately, it really is needed by parents today.

 One day, my daughter was staying after school for track practice.
 I knew she would be there until about 5 and then head to the library to do homework.